 We’ll focus on economics

-But as far as this lesson goes, I’m going to strictly, completely focus on the economic side of things and what the statistical probabilities are for one type of party versus another.
-So let that be a little note that whatever your discussion is regarding politics, as far as this video goes, we’re strictly focusing on economics, and looking at the statistical probabilities of any one type of party, not candidate specific, but more along the lines of the party.
+But as far as this lesson goes, I’m going to strictly, entirely focus on the economic side of things and what the statistical probabilities are for one type of party versus another.
+So let that be a little note that whatever your discussion is regarding politics, as far as this video goes, we’re strictly focusing on economics, and looking at the statistical probabilities of any one type of party, not candidate-specific, but more along the lines of the party.

 This is what you could do is, I’m going to share with you some insight of the things I look at, and then more so along the lines of the statistical probabilities of what happens, and then how I set up those trades accordingly, or what I believe the market would do.
 That’s what we’ll cover today.

 Just as a little side note, remember that this video is just strictly for educational purposes and any stocks or any ETF or the markets that we discuss is only for educational purposes, it’s not a recommendation to buy or sell any specific security, and that is simply because you might be watching this video sometime in the future.

 Before we get into the lesson, I want to give you some news.
 The new critical charts I’m scheduling them for tomorrow, Friday or Saturday morning, they should be up and ready.

 Also, the new login on Rise2Learn is up, so if you’re looking at the website, it seems a little funky, then chances are it changed so hit the F5 key on your keyboard or the refresh button, and there are my courses page for login and logout button that will appear there.

 I have the options study guide, which is in progress.
 And the sales page also that are being worked on.
 So, those are some of the last few things that we need to do to wrap up the curse.
 If you had a chance to look at the rise2learn website, you probably noticed a few of the options mastery course starting to come up there, but of course, those are coming soon.